• Skip to primary navigation

 Jump to Recipe Print Recipe

-Discover the simple pleasure of matcha green tea meeting creamy white chocolate in these matcha chocolate chip cookies.
+Discover the simple pleasure of matcha green tea meeting creamy white chocolate in these matcha white chocolate cookies.
 A simple twist that feels both familiar and new!

 I love white chocolate (as you can see with these blueberry white chocolate scones or this raspberry white chocolate loaf cake).
-Marrying green tea powder and white chocolate together in these soft matcha cookies is a gorgeous combination!
-The matcha adds an almost grassy, slightly bitter, earthy flavor, while the white chocolate chips are creamy and rich.
+Marrying green tea powder and white chocolate together in these soft matcha white chocolate cookies is a gorgeous combination!
+The matcha adds a grassy, slightly bitter, earthy flavor, while the white chocolate chips are creamy and rich.

 Jump to: